dfherr/LibThreatClassic2/README.md

 ## How to use

+To provide Threat data to over players just include and load the lib as part of your addon.

-Get the latest revision from LibStub and then register your addon as using LibThreatClassic:
+To start using the lib to display threat data get the latest revision from LibStub and get a units current threat:

 ```
+local ThreatLib = LibStub:GetLibrary ("LibThreatClassic2")

-local ThreadLib = LibStub("LibThreatClassic2", true)
+local _UnitThreatSituation = function (unit, mob)
-if ThreadLib then
-    ThreadLib:RegisterAddon("YourAddon")
+    return ThreatLib:UnitThreatSituation (unit, mob)
 end

+local _UnitDetailedThreatSituation = function (unit, mob)
+    return ThreatLib:UnitDetailedThreatSituation (unit, mob)
+end
 ```

-`:UnreagisterAddon` can be used to send LibThreatClassic into idle, if no other addon is registered.

 ## Added fixes